-One of the steps in the consultation process is an inquiry into the true medical position of the employee, their present state of health, future prognosis and expected amount of time away.
-An employer is obliged to carry out a full and fair investigation before dismissing an employee and a part of the investigation is the gathering of information that is relevant to the decision to dismiss.
+Consultation involves an inquiry into the true medical position of the employee, their present state of health, future prognosis, and expected amount of time away.
+An employer is obliged to carry out a full and fair investigation before dismissing an employee.
+A part of that investigation is gathering information that is relevant to the decision to dismiss.

 There are a few ways an employer can obtain information about an employee's medical condition.
-The first option is to ask the employee if they would consent to you speaking to their medical professionals directly.
-This consent will usually need to be obtained in writing and provided to the medical professional as proof that their patient consents to the release of medical information to you.
+The first option is for the employee to consent to you speaking to their medical professionals directly.
+This consent will usually need to be in writing and provided to the medical professional, as proof that their patient consents to the release of medical information to you.

-An alternative option is to provide the employee with a list of questions to have their medical professional answer and return to you.
-Within this letter, you should outline what the employee's duties are, their dates and times of work, available light duties and any other relevant considerations that the medical professional may want to take into account when determining whether an employee is fit for work.
+Another option is to provide the employee with a list of questions for their medical professional to answer and return to you.
+Within this letter, you should outline what the employee's duties are, their dates and times of work, available light duties, and any other relevant considerations that the medical professional may want to take into account when determining whether an employee is fit for work.
 The letter can also include questions such as:

-- What is the employee's current prognosis? - What is the future prognosis? - ▶ When will the employee be fit and able to return to light duties? - ▶ When will the employee be fit and able to return to full duties? - Will the employee be on any medication which may affect their ability to do their role?
+- · What is the employee's current prognosis? - What is the future prognosis? - When will the employee be fit and able to return to light duties? - When will the employee be fit and able to return to full duties? - · Will the employee be on any medication which may affect their ability to do their role?